pingcap/docs-staging/markdown-pages/en/tidb/_docHome.md

 <DocHomeSection label="TiDB" anchor="tidb" id="tidb">

 This website provides archived TiDB documentation for the following legacy TiDB versions.
-PingCAP encourages you to use [the latest LTS version](https://docs.pingcap.com/tidb/stable/) of the TiDB database.
+PingCAP encourages you to use <a href="https://docs.pingcap.com/tidb/stable/">the latest LTS version</a> of the TiDB database.
 Archived documentation no longer receives updates.

 - TiDB Long-Term Support (LTS) versions that are after End of Life (EOL) dates
 - TiDB Development Milestone Release (DMR) versions that are not recently released